1099 form: What is it used for?

 • Last but not least, one will report a 1099-K reporting payments received through any payment gateway such as PayPal, Venmo, or similar payment gateways in hopes of reporting income earned from those payments.

-Who needs to file a 1099 form?
+Who needs to file an actual 1099 form?

 • Remunerated freelancers, such as photographers, translators, or specialists.